Andrew L Jackson Ad Dip PsyC Dip CBT- Counselling and Psychotherapy

 I am a fully qualified and experienced Counsellor and Psychotherapist – In addition I am a Post-Traumatic Stress Management Practitioner and a qualified Mental Health First Aid Trainer.
 I received my qualifications at Leeds Trinity University.
 I have vast experience within a caring environment after a distinguished career as a Welfare Officer within the British Army, As well as counselling i run training courses for Army Welfare Staff which involves Counselling Skills, Trauma Risk Management, Post Operational Stress Management, Suicide Vulnerability Risk Management and Mental Health First Aid.

-I am passionate about helping those with issues that affect their quality of life and i have spent years gaining the necessary qualifications to be able to offer professional help to those who find themselves needing support.
+As a Counsellor and Psychotherpist I am passionate about helping those with issues that affect their quality of life and i have spent years gaining the necessary qualifications and experience to be able to offer professional help to those who find themselves needing support.

 I specialise in various areas of therapy which includes Cognitive Behavioural Therapy (CBT) and Person Centred Therapy (PCT) but i offer an integrative approach which means I understand one size does not fit all when it comes to therapy.
 Different clients with different needs require different approaches at different times.
 An integrative approach draws on different schools of thought and ways of working to produce the most effective therapy for each individual client.

 Sometimes, it is not always practical or possible to meet a therapist in person for a face-to-face.
 Counselling by email is offered (see fees).
 Email counseling is a form of psychotherapy that can provide you support and guidance through those challenging times and situations in life.
 Email affords us both the chance to think through what we say and how we say it.
 This can lead to a more profound, insightful and careful conversation.

 Who chooses online email therapy?